How to remove all punctuation from a string in Python

 print(clean_text)--OUTPUT--Hello World Cómo estás Its a nice day isnt it Adiós

-• All punctuation characters, regardless of language, belong to categories that begin with the letter 'P'.
+• All punctuation characters, from a period to an inverted question mark like ¿, fall into categories that begin with the letter 'P'.

 Move faster with Replit